cesar-guillen/Security-Notes/3. Network Technologies & Tools/Basic Network Concepts.md

 > You can use a memory trick to remember the order of the OSI layers – make a sentence that has words starting with the seven letters of the model layers in order.
 My personal favorite is “Please Do Not Throw Sausage Pizza Away!”

 1. **Physical**: Basic equipment of networking: Copper wires, fiber optic cables, and radio waves.
-2. **Data Link**: Is where network switches reside.
+2. **Data Link**: Is where [[Basic Network Infrastructure#Switches|network switches]] reside.
 It formats data into data frames and routes it between systems on the local network using MAC addresses.
 3. **Network**: Introduces IP addresses.
 Routers use IP addresses to send information between systems that are not located on the same local network.
 4. **Transport**: Provides end-to-end communication services for applications.
 TCP and UDP exist in this layer.
 5. **Session**: Establishes, manages and terminates sessions between applications running on different devices.